Monday, 10 August 2015

 HISTORY

-Lot of inscriptions around sanctum wall.
+A lot of inscriptions around the sanctum wall.

-Second level 3 tier Rajagopuram view from Mottai Gopuram entrance
+Second level 3-tier Rajagopuram view from Mottai Gopuram entrance

 The left side mandapam